Subject area: Social Work

 You will study courses: Social Work in Communities; Social Work with Individuals and Families; Working with Self and Others: Skills, Theories and Methods; Understanding Care and Control; and Professional Practice in Social Work 1 (including a 70-day placement).
 A 10-day observational placement takes place towards the end of semester 1.

 You will study: Working with Risk, Trust and Complexity, and Professional Practice in Social Work 2 (including a 95-day placement).
 You will also undertake an 8,000-word dissertation.

 All successful applicants must join Disclosure Scotland's Protecting Vulnerable Groups (PVG) scheme, which will currently cost you £18-£59.

 The majority of teaching takes place at facilities located within the University's Central Area.
 You will also have access to the University's libraries and computer facilities.

-Practice placements are full time and are organised by the University.
-Placements are generally in agencies in Edinburgh, the Lothians, the Scottish Borders and Fife.
+Practice placements are full-time and are organised by the University.
+Placements are generally within agencies in Edinburgh, the Lothians, the Scottish Borders and Fife.

 How will I learn?